MEDIA RELEASE 7-25-20

 For more information please email Robert or contact him by phone at 843-486-3161.

-Renown Charleston artist, Robert Maniscalco, best known for his distinctive commission portrait work, has created a series of paintings, called “The Quench Project” from his recent vision trip to Haiti (November 2014).
-He is nearing the release of his book, Quench and short film, Out of the Darkness.
+Charleston artist, Robert Maniscalco, best known for his distinctive commission portrait work, has created a series of paintings, called “The Quench Project” from his recent vision trip to Haiti (November 2014).
+He has published a full color book, Quench and short documentary film on Amazon Prime, Out of the Darkness.

-Robert explores alternatives to societal ideas about beauty, tragedy and survival.
+Robert explores alternatives to conventional societal ideas about beauty, tragedy and survival.
 His theme is the resilient nature of humans to rise “out of the darkness.”
 Robert, who is a survivor of child sexual abuse, has dedicated his artistic life to helping others in their creative journey of survival.
+The Quench Project focuses on desire and the obscene notion that if a person can’t afford food, shelter and healthcare, then that’s just too bad for them.
+By putting a face on these fellow humans, who happened to be born to the “wrong” parents, he hopes to engender compassion and bring about true economic justice.

-Robert received Kickstarter support last August for The Quench Project and is using the money to mount a touring exhibition of these paintings, in a variety of venues in several states, where people can come see the work in person and be part of the conversation.
+Robert received Kickstarter support for The Quench Project and has used the money to mount a touring exhibition of these paintings, in a variety of venues in several states, where people can come see the work in person and be part of the conversation.
 If you know a venue that may want to feature the Quench Project, contact Robert.

-- The City Gallery at the North Charleston Coliseum December 3-31, opening reception December 3, 5-7pm.
+- The City Gallery at the North Charleston Coliseum 2015.

 - More to follow . . .

 In the tradition of the Social Realist movement, the project’s goal is to raise awareness for societal issues in Haiti and other places.
 Water shortages, economic inequality and racism are part of his focus.
-He has created a body of 14 paintings.
-A portion of sales from the paintings, reproductions and book will be donated to Water Missions International and to the Bread of Life Orphanage in Jacmel, Haiti.
+He has created a body of over 20 paintings.
+A portion of sales from the paintings, reproductions and book have been donated to the Bread of Life Orphanage in Jacmel, Haiti, where Robert had the good fortune of getting to know some amazing people.

 Robert went on a Vision Trip to Haiti which lasted 10 days as part of the Water Missions International (“WMI”) team.
 In Haiti, Robert assisted in the WMI missionary work to process and bring fresh water to areas still devastated by the earthquake and water shortages.
 Robert’s food and lodging while in Haiti were provided by WMI.
 There he took over 1,800 photos, made sketches, interviewed Haitians who are finding creative ways to thrive under difficult conditions.

-While in “lock down” at the WMI headquarters in Port-a-Prince he painted an 11′ replica of DaVinci’s Last Supper.
-From his written and photographic reference he has created an exhibition of 14 paintings for a traveling exhibition called “The Quench Project,” focusing on the impact of WMI’s living water message and world-wide relief efforts.
+While in “lock down” at the WMI headquarters in Port-a-Prince he painted an 12′ x 8′ mural replica of DaVinci’s Last Supper.
+From his written and photographic reference he has created an exhibition of 20 paintings for a traveling exhibition called “The Quench Project,” focusing on the impact of WMI’s living water message and world-wide relief efforts.

 The exhibition is a call to action for the continued need and awareness for his sponsoring organization, WMI, a Christian-based non-profit organization, who have invented a unique water purification system, dedicated to bringing fresh water to remote areas around the world.
 Visit http://www.watermissions.org/ for more info on their powerful mission.